 Norman Winegar, LCSW, CEAP, is the Chief Clinical Officer for Espyr.
-Norman has worked in the mental health field for over 30 years and is the author of four books on behavioral health topics.
-He is frequently called on for presentations and as a panelist to share his expertise and experience as a mental health professional.
+Norman has worked in the mental health field for over 30 years and is frequently called on for presentations and as a panelist to share his expertise and experience as a mental health clinician.

 U.S. Centers for Disease Control and Prevention

 CDC data: COVID-19 hit Hispanics, Blacks and those with underlying conditions harder